zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

 ## Can't see the core files for the setting

-If this is the first time you're to see the print out of the `.file`/`.line` for some core stuff, your're in for surprise.
+If this is the first time you're to see the print out of the `.file`/`.line` for some core stuff, you're in for a surprise.
 Actually, we've already seen the surprise, but you may have thought it to be a fluke:

     say "{.file}:{.line}" given &say;